dodyya/flow4/README.md

 ## Sources/Inspiration

 Puzzle data sourced from FlowFreeSolutions.com with automated scraping pipeline.
-Solver techniques inspired by classical CSP literature and modern game AI approaches.
+Solver techniques inspired by: https://mzucker.github.io/2016/08/28/flow-solver.html
+Granted, my solver techniques were more rudimentary, as I did not study search-based planners in grad school.